kiki1415926/Sliding-Tile-Puzzle/A1/codesmells.md

 change the "else if" condition to "(nextEvent.startsWith("Picker")) or (nextEvent.startsWith("Sequencer")).
 In line 71, change the "else if" condition to "(nextEvent.endsWith("marshaling")) or (nextEvent.endsWith("sequences")).
 Also, use inheritance.
 Use subclasses which inheritance the class WarehouseSimulation.
-For example, use "class OrderNextEvent extends WarehouseSimulation" to replace if statement "nextEvent.startsWith("Order")".
+For example, use "class OrderNextEvent extends WarehouseSimulation" to replace if statement "nextEvent.startsWith("Order")" and use "class PickerSequencerNextEvent extends WarehouseSimulation" to replace else if statement "nextEvent.startsWith("Picker") or nextEvent.startsWith("Sequencer")".
 [In your own words, explain how you might solve this code smell: how would you refactor the code?]
 ==== End template ====